 When the intestine narrows, stool can't easily pass and babies are unable to have bowel movements on their own, resulting in severe constipation.
 Treatment involves removing the part of the intestine without ganglion cells.
 Hirschsprung's disease affects about 1 out of 5,000 newborn babies.

-Normally, babies have a bowel movement in the first one to two days after birth.
-Hirschsprung's disease is usually suspected if a newborn doesn't have a bowel movement within the first two days after birth.
-Babies with Hirschsprung's disease may have swollen abdomens and may vomit green bile after feeding.
+Newborns typically have a bowel movement within one to two days after birth.
+Hirschsprung's disease is usually suspected if a bowel movement doesn't occur within this period.

 While most babies are diagnosed soon after birth, some children are not diagnosed until later in life.
 These children often have severe constipation, diarrhea, slow weight gain or a life-threatening infection of the bowel called enterocolitis.